shocker-0x15/SLR/README.md

 ## 参考文献 / References
 [Ashikhmin2000] "An Anisotropic Phong BRDF Model"
+[Burley2012] "Physically-Based Shading at Disney"
+[Burley2015] "Extending the Disney BRDF to a BSDF with Integrated Subsurface Scattering"
 [Dammertz2008] "Shallow Bounding Volume Hierarchies for Fast SIMD Ray Tracing of Incoherent Rays"
 [Hachisuka2011] "Robust Adaptive Photon Tracing Using Photon Path Visibility"
 [Heitz2014] "Importance Sampling Microfacet-Based BSDFs using the Distribution of Visible Normals"